Early Years Foundation Stage

 3. Physical

-The setting will provide a balanced programme of activities that support the physical development and well being of the children.
-These will include areas such as managing their own basic hygiene and personal needs, healthy eating and exercise.
-Provision will be made for the children to develop their coordination, control and movement and to handle equipment, tools and pencils effectively.
+The setting provides a balanced programme of activities that support the physical development and well being of the children.
+These include areas such as managing their own basic hygiene and personal needs, healthy eating and exercise.
+Provision is made for the children to develop their coordination, control and movement and to handle equipment, tools and pencils effectively.

 5. Mathematics

-We will provide all the children with a broad and varied experience in which mathematical language, skills and concepts can be created, supported and nurtured.
+We provide all children with a broad and varied experience in which mathematical language, skills and concepts can be created, supported and nurtured.
 Maths is not seen as a separate area, but rather as part of the whole curriculum.
 Potential for developing mathematical awareness is built into all of the activities provided by the setting.
-The programme will include counting, understanding and using numbers, calculating simple addition and subtraction problems; and describing shapes, spaces and measures.
+The programme includes counting, understanding and using numbers, calculating simple addition and subtraction problems; and describing shapes, spaces and measures.

 7. Expressive Arts & Design

-The children will be able to explore and play with a wide range of media and materials.
-Opportunities will be provided to encourage them to share their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role play, and design & technology.
+The children are able to explore and play with a wide range of media and materials.
+Opportunities are provided to encourage them to share their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role play, and design & technology.

 2. Communication & Language